 My name is Michael Cooley.
 The arts were my principle life's motivation during my later childhood and early adult years.
 I played the drums for eleven years and performed in thirty some-odd plays.
-Like so many of my generation, I traveled the country, played the guitar and scribbled poetry for a year or so.
-I studied computer programming at Control Data Institute in 1971 and '72 but ended up piddling around with photography and staring for ten years at an artist's easel—generally living a casual, Bohemian lifestyle.
+Like so many of my generation, I traveled the country, played the guitar, and scribbled poetry for a year or so.
+After returning to Long Beach, I studied computer programming at Control Data Institute in 1971 and '72 but ended up piddling around with photography and staring for ten years at an artist's easel — generally living a casual, Bohemian lifestyle.

 I moved to Santa Cruz, California (from Long Beach) on June 11, 1975.

 My grandmother gave me a copy of The Harts of Randolph (an expert account of the descendants of signer John Hart) sometime in the late 1970s.
-Although I found the connections the author made between our family and others rather suspicious, I soon discovered the local genealogy collection from whence I set out to prove or disprove the veracity of the author's claims.
+Although I found the connections the author made between our family and others rather suspicious, I quickly discovered the local genealogy collection from whence I set out to prove or disprove the veracity of the author's claims.
 I was hooked.
 (Click here to see my ahnentafel.)

 Running became a big part of my life beginning in 1994.
 That was a surprise to me—and to my friends and family—as I had never been athletic.
 (I'd always gotten C's and D's in P.E. class.)
 The benefits to my health were enormous, but a torn disk and CAD (etc., etc.) ended my running "career" in 2006.